 Myat Noe was bursting with happiness the day she began her internship at one of the most prestigious beauty salons in town.
 Full of hope, she confidently walked to her first day of work.
-The morning was full of possibility.
+The morning was full of possibilities.

-But there was a time when she would have never imagined this day.
+But there was a time when she would never have imagined this day.

 The day Myat Noe was tricked, she was wearing her school uniform like any normal Myanmar girl.
 She keenly felt how lucky she was that her single mother worked so hard to allow her to attend school.
 She was determined to study hard and make something of her life.
 Her dedicated mother was out when she returned from school.
 A neighbor walked up to her home, accusing Myat Noe of stealing.
-She demanded that the young girl gets into her car.
-Myat Noewanted to refuse but was afraid to disobey an elder.
+She demanded that the young girl get into her car.
+Myat Noe wanted to refuse but was afraid to disobey an elder.
 The further they drove, the more worried she became.

 He forced her to work in his brothel where she endured constant abuse.
 No one knew where she was… there was no one to hear her cries for help.
 She wished she were dead.